kyma-project/kyma/installation/README.md

 ## Overview

-This folder contains Kyma CustomResourceDefinitions (CRDs) and the components list for installation.

-See the document on [Kyma installation](https://kyma-project.io/#/04-operation-guides/operations/02-install-kyma) for basic information on how to set up Kyma on a cluster.
+This folder is going to be removed soon.
+With the modular Kyma you can install only the components you need.
+Please refer to the [Kyma installation](https://kyma-project.io/#/02-get-started/01-quick-install) document for more information.